siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 Reading a configuration command (e.g. {"xvm":null} or {"x":null} ) is a no-brainer as it's just a retrieval.

-Setting a config value (e.g.  {"xvm":16000} ) is more complicated.
-Setting a config usually means that the new value is persisted to non-volatile memory (aka NVM, EEPROM).
+Writing a config value (e.g.  {"xvm":16000} ) is more complicated.
+Writing usually means that the new value is persisted to non-volatile memory (aka NVM, EEPROM).
 On the Xmega, at least, this persistence operation is painful in that it must disable all interrupts while the NVM write occurs.
 This means 2 things:

 1. You cannot do a configuration write during a machining cycle as the steppers will stop
 2. There can be no serial activity the duration of the write (something < 30 ms)